a11599/pmi/README.md

 PMI was meant for applications written in assembly language.
 My choice of assembler is [NASM](https://www.nasm.us/):

 - It is free.
 - It is in active development and has been for decades.
-Back in the days I used Turbo Assembler, not sure what I could do with those sources other than to rewrite them if I wanted to use them again.
-From this perspective, I don't really mind that I lost them all during the last 20 or so years.
 - It uses Intel syntax.
 - It is cross-platform (my primary development platform is DosBox on Windows, but I also want it to compile under DOS).
 - It has good local label support and a useful macro language.